 - Now check Constants & then click OK.

 - Now select all the rows that you want to delete but the formula.

-- Then press Delete on the keyboard or Right-click to mouse and then select the Delete.
+- Then press Delete on the keyboard or Right-click on the mouse and then select Delete.

 - Though all the data from rows have been deleted but the formula in C10 is still active & it will remain so for the rest of the formulas.

 - Now apply a new set of data in rows 6-9 & it will show new results in row 10 using the same old formula.

 Method 2.
 Use of Paste Special Option to Delete Rows without Affecting Formulas

 In this method, we will learn how to delete rows without affecting the formulas using the Paste Special option.
 We will use Paste Values under the Paste Special category.